Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Sarah Neil

-Sarah Neill, Marine Biologist & Animal Management Lecturer, was selected to join Sedna Epic on an expedition to the High Arctic this coming year.
-Women are still a minority in polar exploration & Sedna Epic provides a safe place for women to conduct fieldwork.
-Sarah discusses why this is still needed, her experiences with gender stereotypes and her hopes for the future.
+Sarah Neill, Marine Biologist and Animal Management Lecturer, was selected to join Sedna Epic on an expedition to the high Arctic this coming year.
+Women are still a minority in polar exploration, and Sedna Epic provides a safe place to conduct fieldwork.
+Sarah discusses why this is still needed, her experiences with gender stereotypes, and her hopes for the future.

 Watch more